marcomole00/sweng2-rp-mole/considerations.md

   - ricerca su stack over flow / et simila su quanto sia un problema reale.

-# On enforcing container requirments:
+# On enforcing container requirements:
  When writing the specification of a pod one can specify the image to run and the registry to pull it from.
 The registry is just a private or public repository  that host the container images.

 As said before  images require configuration through the use of  Environment Variables.
 An example use of EV can be found in the case studies.